GAPS-Collab/gaps-online-software/README.md

                       as python analysis code.
 - A live eventviewer : `<src>/event-viewer` This currently only shows the tracker in a 2d projection.

+## A note about testing

+`cargo` provides unit and integration tests.
+Without going into further detail here, please note that some care is needed that all tests are run when using `cargo test`.
+In general, there is

+* `cargo test --features=random` to run the unit tests
+* `cargo test --features=random --test=test` to run the integration tests

+The command `cargo test --features=random -- list` will list all tests.
+Further usefule is the addition of the `--no-capture` flag, e.g. `cargo test --features=random -- --no-captuer` in case the output of the tests shall be printed as well.

 ## getting help

 Please see the README.md in the individual subfolders.